-- Surface browning may occur when applesauce has not been heated adequately during processing and enough oxygen is in the headspace. - Air bubbles in the sauce may also create browning.
-Use a bubble-free tool or a plastic knife to remove air bubbles from the product before sealing it. - Some recipes may call for lemon juice or ascorbic acid to preserve color and add acidity. - Headspace is important to allow room for food to expand without disturbing the jar's seal, which could lead to mold.
+- Surface browning may occur when applesauce has not been heated adequately during processing and there is enough oxygen present in the headspace. - Air bubbles in the sauce may also create browning.
+Use a bubble freer tool or plastic knife to remove air bubbles from product before sealing. - Some recipes may call for lemon juice or Ascorbic acid to preserve color and add acidity. - Headspace is important to allow room for food to expand without disturbing the jar's seal, which could lead to mold.
 Consider using a ruler or headspace tool to ensure 1⁄2 inch of headspace in each jar.